-Skylights can be a useful addition to your shed project.
-In this article we discuss what you need to know about skylights.
+Skylights can be a useful addition to your shed project so in this article we discuss what you need to know about skylights.

 Does my shed need skylights?